Isometric Invariant Quantification of Gaussian Divergence over Poincare Disc: Introduction

 We are now in position to present our main statement before providing the details in the next section. \begin{proposal} Define $\Psi(\P,\Q)$ as follows:

-Then, $\Phi$ in (\ref{hellinger}) and $\Psi$ in (\ref{measuretheorticexpinitialpresentation}) form a spherical-hyperbolic dual in a geometric sense. \end{proposal} In the next section, we shall unpack Proposal \ref{dualitystatementinitalpresentation} in detail and provide the mathematical arguments leading to it, which will clarify the statement for the reader.
+Then, $\Phi$ in (\ref{hellinger}) and $\Psi$ in (\ref{measuretheorticexpinitialpresentation}) establish a spherical-hyperbolic duality under an $\mathcal{L}^{2}$-embedding. \end{proposal} In the next section, we shall unpack Proposal \ref{dualitystatementinitalpresentation} in detail and provide the mathematical arguments leading to it, which will clarify the statement for the reader.
 We shall also provide a closed-form solution to (\ref{measuretheorticexpinitialpresentation}) in order to enable its implementation more broadly in machine learning and artificial intelligence applications.
 The closed-form equation will also allow us to quantify a distributional distance between two Gaussian processes as they progress in time.
-Finally, we shall provide the parametric asymptotics of (\ref{measuretheorticexpinitialpresentation}) across relevant limits, which shed further light on how it behaves.
+Finally, we shall provide the parametric asymptotics of (\ref{measuretheorticexpinitialpresentation}) across relevant limits and provide a multivariate generalization.